Sign In / Sign Out

 An overview of the award is available in PDF.

-Faculty nomination letters must be uploaded online to our confidential Dropbox account no later than the extended deadline of November 15, 2017.
+Faculty nomination letters must be uploaded online to our confidential Dropbox account.
 Nominators can be any faculty members familiar with the candidate and his or her research.
 However, as only one nominee per department will be considered, the Origins Project must receive the Chair Nomination Form confirming that the candidate will represent their department in the award competition.
 The postdoctoral scholar is responsible for verifying that they have both been received by the deadline.
 Please see Instructions for Nominators for more information.

 Short-listed nominees will be contacted in mid-November to submit the following materials

-Short-listed candidates must submit all application materials and letters of support uploaded by January 19, 2018.
+The deadline for short-listed candidate materials will be determined soon.
 Candidates: please do not submit materials until requested by the Origins Project.

 For Faculty and Chair Nominators